ideanotionadmin/ideapress/README.md

 <h3>6.4 Module Template CSS</h3>

-MetroPress uses ListView (GridView) to group and display WordPress posts and pages into tiles.
+IdeaPress uses ListView (GridView) to group and display WordPress posts and pages into tiles.
 GridView is highly customizable through CSS, and can easily achieve different looks by changing CSS rules.
 The CSS rules that control the layout of the GridView were extracted into Template CSS.
 They are located in folder **~/modules/{module name}/css/ templates**